lawsie/guizero/docs-src/docs/size.md

 app = App()

-# a PushButton's size is noted in characters
+# A PushButton's size is noted in characters
 button = PushButton(app, width=30, height=5)

-# a Slider's size is noted in pixels
+# A Slider's size is noted in pixels
 slider = Slider(app, width=300, height=30)

-# some widgets, such as ListBox can also be told to fill all the available space
+# Some widgets such as ListBox can also be told to fill all the available space
 listbox = ListBox(app, width="fill", height="fill")

 app.display()